-The schematic of the study is shown in [Figure 1](#) for this study (DBPC [double-blind placebo-controlled]) as it leads into the open label study extension.
+The schematic of the study is shown in Figure 1 for this study (DBPC [double-blind placebo-controlled]).

 Figure 1.
 Study Schematic

 2.3 Treatment Assignment and Blinding

 Subjects will be randomized to BOTOX or placebo in a 1:1 ratio.
 Randomization will be stratified at each investigational site by baseline C-APPS on Day 1 [REDACTED]